pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 ## Title

 Hello everyone, I'm Masataka Pocke Kuwabara.
 Today, I'll talk about writing RBS.
+I shared this slides on Twitter with rubykaigi hashtag.
+So if you want to see the slides, please check my tweet.

 ## Self-introduction

 First, let me introduce myself.

 I'm a software engineer at Money Forward.
-I am NOT a flat earth believer.

 In Money Forward, I'm working on the development of a Ruby on Rails application and the maintenance of the RBS project.

+BTW, I am NOT a "flat earth believer".

 ## For contributors